Core Principles

 The Divine King

 The Sun embodies the archetype of the Divine King—not the tyrant who rules through fear, but the righteous sovereign who illuminates and protects his realm.
 In temples, his natural abode, we find the fusion of temporal and spiritual authority, the recognition that true kingship is service to cosmic order.
+The seven horses of Surya’s chariot represent the seven days of the week, the seven colors of light, and the seven chakras—all aspects of creation that unfold under solar governance.

 Agni, the Fire God

 As Agni, Surya represents the sacred flame on every altar and the digestive fire in every belly—the principle that transforms, purifies, and releases energy from matter.
 He is the mediator between earth and heaven, carrying offerings upward and blessings downward.
+This connection to Agni explains the Sun’s pungent taste and its role in digestion—the internal fire that processes both food and experience.

 The Cosmic Soul

 In the body of the Cosmic Man (Kalapurusha), the Sun forms the Soul itself—the animating principle, the essence of “I am.”
 Without solar consciousness, the body remains a mere collection of elements.
 With it, life awakens to self-awareness.
+This is why the Sun rules Leo, the sign of the heart—the organ that pumps life through all channels, just as solar consciousness animates all mental functions.

 Significations